Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 Who are the Tulum Ruins suited for?

-The Tulum Ruins are probably best suited for those staying in Tulum or Playa del Carmen and want a more abbreviated cultural experience.
+Since the Tulum Ruins are the closest major Mayan Ruins to Playa del Carmen and the Riviera Maya, they are probably best suited for those staying in Tulum or Playa del Carmen and want a more abbreviated cultural experience.

 Who are the Chichen Itza Ruins suited for?